Table of Contents

 The world record at that time was at 2.03m, with the Olympic record at 1.98m.
 This is the closest that any Filipino athlete has ever been to an existing world record at the time.

-He improved his fourth place wind up four years back to bring home this time the bronze along with Teofilo Yldefonso’s and fighter Jose Villanueva.
+He improved his fourth-place wind-up four years back to bring home this time the bronze along with Teofilo Yldefonso and fighter Jose Villanueva.

-That’s spelled out for the country’s finest showing in the quadrennial aggrupation that has never been matched since.
+That’s spelled out for the country’s most satisfactory showing in the quadrennial aggrupation that has never been matched since.

 1936 3rd Olympics

-The pride of Loboc made it again to the 1936 Berlin Olympics, his third, becoming the only Filipino athlete to serve the country in three Olympics and as many times in the FEG that earned for him the coveted Helms World Trophy for being Asia’s greatest athlete in 1930.
+Loboc’s pride made it again to the 1936 Berlin Olympics, his third.
+Becoming the only Filipino athlete to serve the country in three Olympics.
+And as many times in the FEG.
+Which earned him the coveted Helms World Trophy for being Asia’s most outstanding athlete in 1930.

-Unfortunately he was unable to mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.
+Unfortunately, he could not mimic his bronze medal effort in 1932 and wound up 12th in the 1936 Olympics.